JAAQL/JAAQL-middleware-python/docker/docker.md

     -p 443:443 \
     -e IS_HTTPS=TRUE \
     -e HTTPS_EMAIL=mail@example.com \
+    --mount type=bind,source="$(pwd)"/letsencrypt,target=/etc/letsencrypt \

-If you take a container that has been ran using IS_HTTPS=TRUE and run it with IS_HTTPS=FALSE you will lose the certificates and need to reconfigure
+If you take a container that has been ran using IS_HTTPS=TRUE and run it with IS_HTTPS=FALSE you will lose the certificates and need to reconfigure.
+Please also run

+    mkdir -p letsencrypt/live

+To make a place to store your certificates

 ## Extending JAAQL
 For those who wish to use JAAQL as a package, there is an example Dockerfile (Dockerfile-extend) that when built will run your app in the same way as JAAQL is ran (gunicorn, nginx, pypy, https etc.).
 Please make sure there is a wsgi.py in your project base which has a build_app function that returns a flask object.
 For example